 Total time: 1 hour and 35 minutes

-This spiced cranberry pear crisp is the answer if you need a simple yet delicate dessert.
-These warm and crunchy treats combined with sweet vanilla ice cream are so comforting.
+This spiced crisp is the answer if you need a simple yet delicate dessert full of pears and cranberries.
+These warm and crunchy treats with sweet vanilla ice cream are so comforting.
 Moreover, cinnamon, cloves, and nutmeg will fill your kitchen with a festive smell.

 Pears are one of the crucial elements of this dessert, so choose perfectly ripe ones.
 Avoid those with bruises or torn skin.
 Furthermore, get creative with the fruits and spices.
 Use frozen fruits if it’s more convenient.
 Or add your desired spices to the filling, such as cardamom or allspice.

 Remember to bake the crisp until the topping turns golden brown.
 It should have a nice caramelization and slight crunch.
 Serve this treat warm and with a scoop of vanilla ice cream.
 Save and reheat the leftovers for breakfast if you want.

 Give this cranberry pear crisp a go and wait for your guests’ reaction!

 Total time: 55 minutes (excluding cooling time)

 A little bit of planning and careful work will pay you back with this Nantucket cranberry tart, a lovely finishing touch for any holiday menu.
 Your family will get addicted to the sweet-tart berries and crunchy almonds in every bite.